Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Centers for Medicare and Medicaid Services (CMS)

-Centers for Medicare and Medicaid Services (CMS) is the federal agency responsible for administering Medicare, Medicaid, State Children’s Health Insurance, Health Insurance Portability and Accountability Act, Clinical Laboratory Improvement Amendments, and several other health-related programs.
+The Centers for Medicare and Medicaid Services (CMS) is the federal agency responsible for administering Medicare, Medicaid, the Children’s Health Insurance Program, the federal Health Insurance Marketplace, the Health Insurance Portability and Accountability Act, the Clinical Laboratory Improvement Amendments, and several other health-related programs.
 CMS also establishes standards for healthcare providers that must be complied with in order for providers to meet certain certification requirements.

 Children’s Health Insurance Program (CHIP)

-CHIP is an insurance program funded by state and Federal government that provides health insurance to low-income children.
+CHIP is an insurance program funded by federal and state governments that provides health insurance to low-income children.
 In Connecticut, this program is referred to as HUSKY B.

 Claim